alessandrocuzzocrea/garden/src/notes/designing-games.md

 - It can be difficult to distinguish between juxtaposition and antagonistic emotions.
 - Sometimes, attempts at juxtaposition fail when emotions destroy each other.
 Other times, seemingly antagonistic emotions produce an unexpected outcome.

+**Atmosphere**
+- The word atmosphere is used when the emotions of the experience aren’t focused around specific events, but rather permeate the whole experience in a spread-out haze.
+- It is the emotional background  that  we  only  notice  when nothing more salient is happening.
+- Stop and wait in a game and just feel for a minute.
+You’ll discover the game’s atmosphere.

 #### Engines of Experience

 ## Part 2 - Game Crafting